ChoiDae1/Pytorch-Study/README.md

 ## Pytorch_Study
-By studying a book named _**'파이토치 첫걸음'**_, I organized what I learned about PyTorch in this repertoire.
+By studying a book named _**'파이토치 첫걸음'**_, I organized what I learned about PyTorch in this repository.

 Ch1,Ch2 don't include codes.
 So there are no files about this chapters.
 </br> The rest of the chapters are implemented in jupyter notebook named chapter name.